 I’m not picky about my laundry.

 Nearly every hostel or caravan park will have washing facilities, but their availability will be limited.
 You may not have four separate washers all to yourself, or time to run multiple loads.
-It’s a heck of a lot easier to throw it all in together and, you know, hope for the best.
+It’s a heck of a lot easier to throw it all in together and hope for the best.

-Also, the washers will invariably suck, regardless of how you use them, so there’s that.
+Also, the washers will usually be awful no matter how you use them, so there’s that.

-If nothing else, you’ll want a solid day to let any washed clothes dry completely; dryers in hostels are notoriously bad and I’d rather have dirty clothes than ones that have been packed up still wet.
+If nothing else, you’ll want a solid day to let any washed clothes dry completely; dryers in hostels are notoriously bad, and I’d much rather have dirty clothes than ones that have been packed up while wet.
 (Consider this when showering just before departure, as well — do you want to pack a damp towel?)

 Also common among hostel dwellers: shower washing your most recently worn underwear.
-Convenient, only takes a couple of extra minutes, and ensures you always have at least one clean (albeit maybe slightly wet) pair.
+Convenient, only takes a couple of extra minutes, and ensures you always have at least one clean pair.